TeddyKish/TelegramSoccerBot/README.md

     /help -> Explain about the different options /todayinfo -> Shows today's different teams with their score sum, or an indicative message if there are no generated teams yet

-##  Version 1.0:
+## Released: Version 1.0:
 The prototype above will be implemented to completion.

+## Unreleased: Version 1.1:
+* Enforce player-coupling/decoupling requirements
+* Remove goalies from the ranked list
+* Reorganize the framework

 ## Version 2.0
     Some niche features, like:
-    * Players that want to be put together in the same team
     * Additional features for player characteristics
     * A return button from each menu backwards
-    * Remove goalies from the ranked list
     * TBA